BrianMsane/Data-Science/data-mining/preprocessing.md

 There are several data preprocessing techniques which include:

-- [<strong>Data cleaning</strong>] can be applied to clean the data by filling missing values, smooting the noisy data, resolving inconsistency, and removing outliers.
+- **Data cleaning** can be applied to clean the data by filling missing values, smooting the noisy data, resolving inconsistency, and removing outliers.
 To remove noisy data we can use binning, clustering and many other techniques while regression can be use to smoothen the noise.

-- [<strong>Data integration</strong>] merges data from multiple sources into a coherent data source such as a data warehouse.
+- **Data integration** merges data from multiple sources into a coherent data source such as a data warehouse.
-- [<strong>Data reduction.</strong>] can reduce the size by, for instance, aggregating, eliminating redundant features, or clustering.
+- **Data reduction.** can reduce the size by, for instance, aggregating, eliminating redundant features, or clustering.

-- [<strong>Data transformations</strong>] can be applied where data are scaled to fall within a smaller range like 0.0 to 1.0 or -1 to 1.
+- **Data transformations** can be applied where data are scaled to fall within a smaller range like 0.0 to 1.0 or -1 to 1.
 This can improve the accuracy and efficiency of data mining algorithms involving distance measurements.

 These techniques are not mutually exclusive; they may work together depending on the data we're working on.
 For example, data cleaning can involve transformations to correct wrong data such as by transforming data fields into a common format.
 Data can be transformed through normalization, generalization, and so on.